TranslatorSRI/Babel/docs/README.md

 ## Where do the clique descriptions come from?

 Currently, all descriptions for NodeNorm concepts come from [UberGraph](https://github.com/INCATools/ubergraph/).
-You will note that descriptions are collected for every identifier within a clique, and then a combined list of unique descriptions is provided for the entire clique.
+You will note that descriptions are collected for every identifier within a clique, and then the description associated with the most preferred identifier is provided for the preferred identifier.
 Descriptions are not included in NameRes, but the `description` flag can be used to include any descriptions when returning cliques from NodeNorm.

 ## How can I build Babel?